MIRI LRS Slitless Target Acquisition

 The MIRI LRS uses the SLITLESSPRISM subarray for its slitless time-series observations, to increase the dynamic range of the mode and allow observations of brighter targets.
 The frame read time in FAST mode is 0.16 s, compared to 2.77 s for a FULL frame read.
 To avoid switching between FULL and SLITLESSPRISM array configurations on short timescales, which can cause undesirable detector artifacts, the TA region of interest (ROI) defined for LRS slitless TA is part of the SLITLESSPRISM subarray itself, occupying 48 x 48 pixels of the subarray (~5 x 5") and positioned such that overlap with the science spectrum is minimal.
 The location of the TA ROI is shown in Figure 1.

 To provide a reference for the location of the target in the subarray a verification image is taken at the end of the TA sequence, before the filter wheel is moved to the prism (P750L) setting.
-This exposure uses the same filter as was used for the TA procedure itself.
+This exposure uses the same filter and number of groups as was used for the TA procedure itself.
+For slitless osbervations, this feature is not optional; the section in the Astronomer's Proposal Tool (APT) template will be greyed out, with the "Yes" button selected.

 LRS Slitless TA Sequence